lacchain/LACPass-LACChain-Component/README.md

 ## Sending Health certificates wrapped as Verifiable Credentials

-In this section you will learn how to use the endpoint exposed by the lacpass-lacchain component to send healgh verifiable credentials.
+In this section you will learn how to use the endpoint exposed by the lacpass-lacchain component to send health certificates as verifiable credentials.
 If you successfully followed the previous steps, you are ready to send health certificates to your users.

 As explained in [Verify service availability](https://github.com/lacchain/LACPass-LACChain-Component#verify-service-availability) section lacpass-lacchain runs on port 3010 by default.
 To send DDCCCoreDataSet health certificates you can use the [Postman](https://www.postman.com/) tool with the following parameters: